shashivj/snykscanning/README.md

 ### Environment.Connections.Role

-The name of the IAM role that the **snyk-action** action uses to access AWS resources.
+The name of the IAM role that the **AWSCodeBuildAction** action uses to access AWS resources.
 Make sure that the role includes:

 The following permissions policy: